Mfecane: Consequences for the Sotho-Tswana peoples

 Southern Tswana populations had experienced an increase in conflict as early as the 1780s.
 There was significant population growth in the region which lead to more competition for resources.
 There was an increasing amount of trade with the Cape colony and the Portuguese; this had the consequence of separate chiefdoms becoming more eager to conquer land for themselves in order to control trade routes.
 Dutch settlers from the Cape Colony encroaching upon the Khoikhoi and San into regions where Tswana people live resulted in the formation of the Korana who started to launch raids on other communities by the 1780s.
 The fact that many of them had access to firearms and horses likely exacerbated the devastation caused by their raiders.
 Xhosa who were escaping the already violent region of the Eastern Cape often launched their own raids as well.
-All of these of events led to making the region progressively more unstable.
+All of these events led to making the region progressively more unstable.
 Missionary interference, internal politics, and raids by Dutch settlers also impacted the region.
 By the start of the 19th century, the most powerful Tswana chiefdom, the Bahurutse, were increasingly being challenged by the Bangwaketse.

 Moshoeshoe I gathered the mountain clans together in an alliance against the Zulus.
 Fortifying the easily defended hills and expanding his reach with cavalry raids, he fought against his enemies with some success, despite not adopting the Zulu tactics, as many clans had done.
 The territory of Moshoeshoe I became the kingdom of Lesotho.

 The Tswana were pillaged by two large invading forces set on the move by the Mfecane.
-Sebitwane gathered the Kololo ethnic groups near modern Lesotho and wandered north across what is now Botswana, plundering and killing many of the Tswana people in the way.
+Sebetwane gathered the Bafokeng of Patsa, who are part of the Basotho and were later to be called Kololo ethnic groups near modern Lesotho and wandered north across what is now Botswana, plundering and killing many of the Tswana people in the way.
 They also took large numbers of captives north with them, finally settling north of the Zambezi River in Barotseland, where they conquered the Lozi people.
 The next force was the Mzilikazi and the Matebele who moved across Tswana territory in 1837.
 Both of these invading forces continued to travel north across Tswana territory without establishing any sort of state.
 In addition to these major kingdoms, a number of smaller groups also moved north into Tswana territory, where they met with defeat and ultimately vanished from history.
 Among those involved in these invasions were European adventurers such as Nathaniel Isaacs (who was later accused of slave trading).